sandeshShahapur/ADeveloperHasNoName/content/blogs/What-are-HTTP-and-HTTPS-Protocols/index.md

 date: 2024-10-13T16:45:35+05:30
 author: "Sandesh Shahapur"
 draft: false
+description: "Explore HTTP and HTTPS protocols, their workings, methods, status codes, versions, and security mechanisms that underpin modern web communication."
+summary: "An in-depth look at what the HTTP protocol is, how it works, its methods, status codes, versions, and security features.
+Learn how HTTP enables communication between clients and servers over the internet."
 tags: ["HTTP", "HTTPS", "Networking", "Web Development", "Web Security"]
 categories: ["Web Development", "Networking"]
-summary: "An in-depth look at what the HTTP protocol is, how it works, its methods, status codes, versions, and security features.
-Learn how HTTP enables communication between clients and servers over the internet."
 ---

 You are familiar with using browsers to access {{< glossary term="website" displayTerm="websites" >}} and have seen {{< glossary term="URL" displayTerm="URLs" >}} of website {{< glossary term="domain" displayTerm="domains" >}} starting with `http://` or `https://`, where when you type a URL like `http://example.com` in your browser's address bar and press Enter, you are then presented with the website.
 How does this happen?